Reginald Barnes: First World War

 On the outbreak of war the 10th Hussars were stationed in South Africa.
 The regiment sailed for Britain arriving 22 September 1914 and were assigned to the 6th Cavalry Brigade.

-They then travelled to the Western Front as part of the 3rd Cavalry Division, missing the early stages of the conflict.
+They then travelled to the Western Front as part of the 3rd Cavalry Division, commanded by Major General Sir Julian Byng, missing the early stages of the conflict.
 On 20 November the same year the regiment came under command of the 8th Cavalry Brigade.
 While under Barnes' command the regiment fought in the First Battle of Ypres and the Second Battle of Ypres, with Barnes reported wounded in December 1914.

-He was then, in April 1915, promoted to brigadier-general and given command of the infantry 116th Brigade, part of the 39th Division.
+He was then, in April 1915, promoted to the temporary rank of brigadier general and given command of the newly-formed 132nd Infantey Brigade, shortly afterwards renumbered as 111th Infantry Brigade of the 37th Division of Kitchener's Army.
+His brigade was formed from the 10th (Stockbrokers) and 13th Battalions, Royal Fusiliers, the 13th Battalion, King's Royal Rifle Corps and the 13th Battalion, Rifle Brigade.

-His brigade was formed from the 11th, 12th and 13th Battalions, Royal Sussex Regiment and the 14th Battalion, Hampshire Regiment.
-In 1916 Barnes was invested into the Order of the Bath in June and promoted to temporary major-general in November, giving up command of the brigade.
-His promotion to substantive major-general came in May 1918; during this time he commanded the 32nd Division, one of Kitchener's new army divisions, and the Territorial Force's 57th (2nd West Lancashire) Division.
+Barnes was invested with the Companionship of the Order of the Bath in June 1916 and promoted to temporary major-general in November.
+He then commanded the 32nd Division, another Kitchener's Army formation, from 22 November until he went sick on 9 January 1917.